thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 of conceit that refuses to see that this applies to political strategies too.
 To speak of negative traits alone, just as the
-Sarvodaya philosophy attracts a lot of hypocrisy and the parliamentary strategy of the Communist Party of India and the
+_Sarvodaya_ philosophy attracts a lot of hypocrisy and the parliamentary strategy of the _Communist Party of India_ and the
-Communist Party of India (Marxist) a lot of opportunism, strategies of militancy attract unruly types who straddle the border line between rebellion and mere rowdyism.
+_Communist Party of India (Marxist)_ a lot of opportunism, strategies of militancy attract unruly types who straddle the border line between rebellion and mere rowdyism.
-These types can, and have, caused considerable harm to the Maoists and have constituted easy subjects for the state's tactics of shaping covert operatives inside their ranks.
-Once outside the party they have fit equally well the role of "renegades" as they are called in Kashmir.
-The conduct of the Maoists who leave little room for appeal for persons whom they brand enemies of the people has in turn created cadre for the vengeful renegades, and the resulting gangs that call themselves cobras and tigers of various kinds have played a major role in immobilising the very substantial overground support activity the
+These types can, and have, caused considerable harm to the _Maoists_ and have constituted easy subjects for the state's tactics of shaping covert operatives inside their ranks.
+Once outside the party they have fit equally well the role of "_renegades_" as they are called in Kashmir.
+The conduct of the _Maoists_ who leave little room for appeal for persons whom they brand
+_enemies of the people_ has in turn created cadre for the _vengeful renegades_, and the resulting gangs that call themselves _cobras_ and _tigers_ of various kinds have played a major role in immobilising the very substantial overground support activity the
-Naxalite movement had.
+_Naxalite_ movement had.

 # Decimation of Organic Leaders

-This is as far as the story of Maoist revolution has come in Andhra Pradesh.
+This is as far as the story of _Maoist_ revolution has come in Andhra Pradesh.
 Since there is little sign of any rethinking on either side, one has no basis for expressing